viam-soleng/viam-data-mirror/README.md

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create component**.
-Select the `generic` type, then select the `mcvella:data:mirror` model.
+Select the `generic` type, then select the `viam-soleng:data:mirror` model.
 Click **Add module**, then enter a name for your generic and click **Create**.

 On the new component panel, copy and paste the following attribute template into your generic’s **Attributes** box: